-When winter is at its coldest it is wonderful to cuddle up with a hot and delicious milk drink.
-Whether it’s at home in front of the fireplace or out by the fire on a hike.
-Hot milk drinks warms both your inside and outside.
+When autumn starts to get cold, it is great to enjoy a warm and delicious milk drink.
+No matter if it is at home in front of the fireplace or on a chilly hike.
+Hot milk drinks warm both inside and out.
 Hot cocoa, chai tea, chocolate milk with coriander or mint.
 There are countless variations you can make and it’s just your imagination that sets the limits.